projectcalico/felix/docs/source/l3-interconnectFabric.rst

 size of its constituent network hardware, with a reasonable upper limit today of 128,000 endpoints.

+On the other hand, with an Ethernet frabric, all your vRouters have to handle the endpoints for the whole network (both in BGP and in the kernel).
+Switching to an IP fabric allows you to shift the burden to the North: if your spine is part of the IP fabric, each vRouter may just learn the routes to other endpoints in the rack.
+Only the spine has to know all endpoints and, as there are fewer of them, it may be less expensive to scale them appropriately.

+An IP fabric also enables some scenarios difficult to implement with an Ethernet fabric like anycast IP.

 .. [#endpoints]
    In Calico's terminology, an endpoint is an IP address and interface.